mattpopovich/mattpopovich.com/_posts/2024-11-17-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 ## Moving my Plex library from a Mac to Synology NAS

-### "Installing" Plex via Docker Compose
+[This](https://support.plex.tv/articles/201370363-move-an-install-to-another-system/) is the official documentation from Plex for how to move a Plex install to a new system.
+I will largely be following its instructions in this guide.

+### Copying Plex Data from a Mac to Synology NAS

 [This](https://support.plex.tv/articles/201154537-move-media-content-to-a-new-location/) is the official documentation from Plex for how to move media content to a new location.

 In there, step 1 is to [back up your Plex media server data](https://support.plex.tv/articles/201539237-backing-up-plex-media-server-data/) before making major changes to your library.
-This holds all your TODO (plex data?).
+This holds all your viewstates, metadata, settings, etc..
 It probably is a good idea to quit your Plex Media Server before backing anything up just to make sure the files aren’t changing while you’re doing it.
 But before you do that, disable the `Empty trash automatically after every scan` option you can find by clicking the [settings/wrench](https://app.plex.tv/desktop/#!/settings/web/general) (top right in Plex on web) —> Under "Settings", click on Library.
 Once you disable the `Empty trash automatically after every scan` option, then you can shut down your Plex Media Server.

+> "Backing up" can be as simple as copying a file or copying a folder and giving it a new name.
+I like to append a `_old` as the name for backups.
+For folders, it might be easier to right click on them and then "Compress `<folder name>`".
+This will make a copy of that folder but as a `.zip` file.
+{: .prompt-info }

 Your Plex Media Server (PMS) data location can be found [here](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/). `~/Library/Application Support/Plex Media Server/` for macOS.
 Mine was decently large at ~60GB in size.